ShaunF777/ShaunF777.github.io/README.md

   2. Structural Design
   3. Hydraulics & Drive Systems
   4. Automation Systems Integration
-- JSON-driven data for easy updates
-- Pure HTML/CSS/JS (no Jekyll templates)

 ## 🚀 Deployment
+- A `.nojekyll` file is included to prevent Jekyll processing.
+- Keep image filenames consistent with the JSON entries.
+- All code is vanilla JS (ES6).
+No build tools required.
-This site is automatically deployed via GitHub Pages.
+- This site is automatically deployed via GitHub Pages.